isabelccc/398_final_project/README.md

     style="border: none;">
 </iframe>

+The majority of recipes have high ratings (4-5), indicating they are generally well-received.
+Low ratings (1-2) are rare, suggesting either fewer poor-quality recipes or under-reporting of negative experiences.
+The distribution is positively skewed, with a strong bias toward higher ratings.
+Variability is observed in the mid-range (3-4 ratings), indicating mixed feedback for average recipes.

 <iframe
     src="img3.html"
     width="1000"
     height="600"
     style="border: none;">
 </iframe>

+Across all rating categories, the median preparation time (log-transformed) is relatively consistent, suggesting that preparation time might not strongly influence a recipe's rating.
+Lower-rated recipes (categories 0-1 and 1-2) exhibit slightly more variability in preparation time, with some recipes requiring notably longer times.
+Higher-rated recipes (categories 4-5) show a tighter distribution, implying that recipes with more predictable preparation times tend to receive better ratings.
+Recipes that are too time-consuming may deter users, especially for lower-rated recipes.
+Focusing on optimizing preparation time for low-rated recipes could improve their reception.

 Specifically , here are what our cleaned data look like among those, relevant data only select the relevant cols in this analysis, and merged_data include all cols we have cleaned up.v